francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   Unify, ""
 )

 Finally, the unify function groups the two functions described before.
-This function will be fundamental to type if-statements.
+This function will be fundamental to type `if` statements.
-In particular, $unify(Delta, Delta_1, Delta_2)$ can be used to type an if-statement: when $Delta$ is the context at the beginning of the statement while $Delta_1$ and $Delta_2$ are the resulting contexts of the two branches of the statement.
+In particular, $unify(Delta, Delta_1, Delta_2)$ can be used to type an `if` statement: when $Delta$ is the context at the beginning of the statement while $Delta_1$ and $Delta_2$ are the resulting contexts of the two branches of the statement.

 $ "unify" : Delta -> Delta -> Delta -> Delta $